wagner-austin/Property_Manager/docs/DEPLOY.md

 - Check Drive permissions (must be "Anyone with link")
 - Verify file IDs in `sites/[site]/data.json`
 - Check browser console for errors

+### Images Not Loading
+- Verify paths in `config/images.json` start with `/public/`
+- Check file names match exactly (case-sensitive)
+- Ensure images are included in deployment package
+- Test with `?debugImages=1` for detailed logging

 ### Site Not Updating
 - GitHub Pages: Wait 5-10 minutes